 The OER was open for public comment from August 1, 2022, through November 23, 2022.
 Based on feedback from the community, we revised it and published the first edition on the Pressbooks instance at the University of Kansas (KU).
-We thank our KU colleagues for their willingness to host our OER.
-Ongoing questions or comments can be shared FindingBalanceOER@gmail.com.
+Ongoing auestions or comments can be shared FindingBalanceOER@gmail.com.